ProMuriloA/CodeBlog/README.md

 # CodeBlog
-This repository for a front-end development project.
+This is a repository for a front-end development project.
 CodeBlog is a front-end project used to practice Front-End development and demonstrate code.
 ## Front-End Entry-Job Roadmap
 The Front-End Roadmap page shows generic information about aspects of learning front-end development and information about which